NiharikaJetty/COVID-19-Infection-Analysis/README(FullAnalysis).md

 With millions dying from COVID-19, there were many arguments regarding whether the average age of those who die from this virus is higher than the age of those who survive.
 After conducting the Welch 2-Sample T-Test (99% confidence interval), I got the following values:  t = -10.839, df = 72.234, p-value < 2.2e-16

 - Since the p-value is < 0.05, we reject the null hypothesis.
 This test proves that there is a statistical significance in the argument that the average age of survivors is younger than that of the dead.
+Is there statistical significance that the average age of survivors is younger than the age of the dead?
+- p-value is < 0.05, therefore, we reject the null hypothesis.
+This test proves that there is a statistical significance in the argument that the average age of survivors is younger than that of the dead.

 Active Cases = Number of Confirmed Cases - Number of Recovered Cases - Number of Death Cases